Luscieu/obsidian/Fall 2025/Sociology1025/Culture.md

 - Value contradictions: values that conflict or are mutually exclusive
 - Ideal culture: values and standard or beaviour that people in a society profess to hold
 - Real culture: values and standard of behaviour that people actually follow
+- Norms: generally accepted ways of doing things
+- Formal norms: norms that are written down and specific certain behaviours through laws and regulations
+- Informal norms